revloc02/dndMarkdown/colver-5e-homebrew.md

 * **Skilled practitioner.** You have advantage on all Medicine checks (HBR).
 * **Responsive stabilization.** When you use a Healer's Kit to stabilize a Dying creature, you may do so as a **bonus action**.
 That creature also regains 1d6 + your Medicine skill bonus in HP (HBR).
 * **Rapid treatment.** As an action, expend one use of a Healer's Kit to restore 1d6 + your Medicine skill bonus in HP to a creature, plus additional HP equal to the creature's maximum number of Hit Dice.
 A creature cannot benefit from this feature again until it finishes a short or long rest (RAW).
+  * **NOTE: Hit Dice coordination.** A character with the Healer Feat may spend their own Hit Dice to restore hit points to an ally during a rest (see Hit Dice: Assisting Your Allies rule) in addition to — and on the same rest as — any Healer's Kit uses.
+These are separate resources and do not interfere with one another.
 * **Extended Exhaustion recovery.** As an action during a short rest, expend one use of a Healer's Kit and make a Medicine check (DC 23 + the target's Exhaustion level) to remove one level of Exhaustion from a creature.
 Once per short rest per creature (HBR).
 * **Efficient kit use.** Your Healer's Kit has additional uses equal to your proficiency bonus (HBR).
 * **Expert care.** When treating a poisoned or diseased creature during downtime, your treatment automatically succeeds on mild or moderate conditions (DM's discretion), and reduces the recuperation period from three days to one (HBR).